canonical/microk8s.io/docs/index.md

 microk8s.kubectl get services
 ```

-If you do not already have a `kubectl` installed you can alias `microk8s.kubectl` to `kubectl` using the following command
+If you do not already have a version of `kubectl` installed you can alias `microk8s.kubectl` to `kubectl` using the
+following command:

 ```
 snap alias microk8s.kubectl kubectl
 ```

-This measure can be safely reverted at anytime by doing
+This measure can be safely reverted at any time by running:

 ```
 snap unalias kubectl